 It’s time to get yourself amped up for the most wonderful time of the year.
 We’re talkin’ New Zealand’s summer festival season, people.
-Across the country, we'll be locking in tickets to some of the best summer festivals our awesome country has to offer, all promising an epic mash-up of beats, good vibes and all-round fun times in the sun.
+Across the country, we'll be locking in tickets to some of the best festivals our awesome country has to offer, all promising an epic mash-up of beats, good vibes and all-round fun times in the sun.

-So dust off your Birkenstocks, grab your crew and take your pick from the ultimate guide to the best summer festivals in New Zealand.
+So dust off your Birkenstocks, grab your crew and take your pick from our ultimate guide to the best festivals in New Zealand.
 From the classic New Year’s parties to some family-friendly weekends in the sun, here are all the festivals you need to be at this summer.
 Let the partying begin!

 Rhythm & Vines

 28 December 2019—1 January 2020